 Call or email us to arrange for a complimentary dental assessment for your pet!

-At our clinic we make dental care a priority, because the health of your pet’s teeth and gums is vital to their overall health and longevity.
+At Crowchild Trail Veterinary Clinic, we make dental care a priority, because the health of your pet’s teeth and gums is vital to their overall health and longevity.

 Every pet will have a full dental health assessment performed as part of their regular physical examination.
 The types of things we look for to determine the presence of periodontal disease include:

 If your pet has evidence of periodontal disease then we will recommend a Comprehensive Oral Health Assessment and Treatment (COHAT).
+This procedure will be done at Britannia Kingsland Veterinary Clinic.
 During this procedure your pet will be given a light anesthetic to allow the teeth to be properly cleaned above and below the gum line, and also allow for a more thorough assessment of abnormalities.
 Because the majority of dental disease often exists below the gum line where signs are not visible, we may also take dental radiographs to ensure we are not missing any areas that require treatment.

 In some cases, such as abscesses or fractures, a tooth (or several teeth) may require extraction (removal).
 All patients requiring extractions or other types of dental surgery will be given a local anesthetic as well as additional pain relief to ensure maximum comfort during and after the procedure.
 Other types of medications such as antibiotics are commonly sent home as well.